rows/hiring/job descriptions/Brand and Community (Head)_Berlin.md

 [Rows](https://rows.com/), formerly dashdash, is a well-funded startup with top investors like Accel and Cherry Ventures.
 We have offices in Berlin and Porto.
 Check us e.g. on [Crunchbase](https://www.crunchbase.com/organization/dashdash), [Techcrunch](https://techcrunch.com/2018/05/16/dashdash-a-platform-to-create-web-apps-using-only-spreadsheet-skills-nabs-8m-led-by-accel/), [Venturebeat](https://venturebeat.com/2018/05/16/accel-leads-8-million-investment-in-dashdash-to-create-web-apps-from-spreadsheets/).

 ## Your Role
 We are hiring a Head of Brand and Community for our office in Berlin, Germany, to help us excel at telling our story to the world.
-As the person that will lead our efforts on brand, communications, community and social media, this is an opportunity to shape a brand and the culture of our community from the ground up and ensure its long-lasting impact.
+As the person that will lead our efforts on brand, communications, community and social media, this is an opportunity to shape a brand and the culture of our community from the ground up.
 This is a hands-on role, as you should be prepared to execute in these areas before building a first-class team.
 Although this is a full-time position, we are open to candidates who would like to work 30h/ week.

 ## Your responsibilities
-- Lead the development and execution of our business-wide communications strategy.
+- Lead the development and execution of our business-wide brand, communications and community strategy.
 - Craft our story, create and oversee copy across all public-facing acquisition channels: website, emails, PR, social.
 - Create a content and social media strategy and execute on it to drive reach and engagement with users and influencers online - especially on Twitter - and offline.
+- Create meaningful ways to connect and engage with our user community to drive community engagement, Rows love and WOM.
 - Coach other marketing and product team members in writing content, and provide improvement suggestions to in-product content.
 - Partner with our product, growth and marketing teams to understand our target audience and develop new strategies to reach them.
 - Build and maintain strong relations with key media with all media outlets including business, tech, trade press, podcasts and more (focus on digital outlets in the US and in Europe) to drive positive coverage, incl. for paid traffic on select outlets.